Community Celebration of Martin Luther King, Jr.

 Thank you HALS Academy for "Keeping the Dream Alive"

-Join us on Monday, January 17 from NOON to 5p.m. for a Community Celebration onsite, including:
+Join us on Monday, January 16 from 11 a.m. to 3p.m. for a Community Celebration onsite.
+Learn More

 This MLK resource page includes recordings from last year’s MLK virtual celebration and a slideshow of the community’s artistic expressions and inspirations influenced by Dr. King.